"Too much pressure": GH bride weeps as parents demand that she clean her makeup

 Ghanaian Bride Weeps On Her Wedding Day After Parents Reportedly Demanded She Cleans Her Makeup

-- A Ghanaian bride shed tears on her wedding day because she was unhappy with her dress, which she found too revealing, leading to a spoiled mood on her special day
+- Barbara, a Ghanaian bride, shed tears on her wedding day because she was unhappy with her dress, which she found too revealing, leading to a spoiled mood on her special day

 - Additionally, her parents' repeated requests for her not to wear makeup added to her distress in the video